-One Direction Highly In Demand: Harry Styles, Zayn Malik, Louis Tomlinson, Liam Payne and Niall Horan
+One Direction Highly In Demand: Harry Styles, Zayn Malik, Louis Tomlinson, Liam Payne, And Niall Horan [Opinion]

 One Direction Members, Grieving And Under Attack, Are Coming Together: Scary Sad Update On Zayn Malik, Harry Styles, Liam Payne, Louis Tomlinson, Niall Horan

-It is possible Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan are writing songs for the new One Direction album, even as they finish up their solo albums.
+It is possible Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan are writing songs for the new One Direction album, even as they finish up their solo albums.
 They will definitely bring in new ideas for One Direction’s next album after working on solo material.
 That is really the purpose of solo material for those who are in a successful band.
 To improve their skills, exchange ideas with people outside the group, and experiment with their craft.

 One Direction’s hiatus seems to be working out well for fans, despite their fears that the band was breaking up.
 Creating four albums in one year is pretty impressive and it could have never been done if the band were still on tour.

-One Direction’s Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan are preparing to flood Directioners with the music they crave.
+One Direction’s Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan are preparing to flood Directioners with the music they crave.

 [Featured Image by Kevin Winter/Getty Images]